Will your Medicare Supplement Insurance coverage disappear? Is there a replacement? What do you need to do?

 That depends on your healthcare needs.
-We can help you analyze your current needs and recommend supplement plans, medicare carriers, and the perfect time that helps you meet your healthcare and budget.
+We can help you analyze your current needs and recommend supplement plans, medicare carriers, and the perfect time that helps you meet your healthcare and budget goals.

 The closest current Plan to J is Medicare Supplement Plan F.

 Plan F has the same benefits coverage as Plan J, minus the Preventative Care and At-Home Recovery services.
-Now that Medicare covers those two line items, the plans perform equally, in terms of coverage.
+Now that Medicare Supplement Insurance covers those two line items, the plans perform equally, in terms of coverage.

-However, you need remember that Plan F will not be available for those born after January 1, 1955.
+However, you need to remember that Plan F will not be available for those born after January 1, 1955.
 This isn’t a reason to avoid Plan F, but there are other options.